Akhmad Kadyrov Mosque

-On October 16, 2008, the mosque was officially opened in a ceremony in which Chechen leader Ramzan Kadyrov appeared and conversed with Russian Prime Minister Vladimir Putin.
+On October 16, 2008, the mosque was officially opened in a ceremony where Chechen leader Ramzan Kadyrov appeared and had a talk with Russian Prime Minister Vladimir Putin.

 The mosque is located on the picturesque banks of the Sunzha River in the middle of a huge park (14 hectares) and is part of an Islamic architectural complex, which in addition to the mosque, consists of the Russian Islamic University, the Kunta-Haji, and the Spiritual Administration of Muslims of the Republic of Chechnya.

-The mosque design is executed in the classic Ottoman style, as exemplified in the architecture of Istanbul.
+The mosque's design is executed in the classic Ottoman style, as exemplified in the architecture of Istanbul.
 The central hall of the mosque is covered with a huge dome (diameter - 16 meters, height - 32 m).
 The height of the four minarets is 62 meters, making them among the tallest in southern Russia.
 The exterior and interior walls of the mosque are built of marble and travertine, while the interior is decorated in white marble.

-The area of the mosque is 5000 square metres and which allows a capacity of more than 10000 people.
+The area of the mosque spans 5000 square metres, allowing a capacity of more than 10000 people.
 The same number of the faithful can pray in the mosque adjacent to the summer gallery.